Common side-blotched lizard: Physical description

 The speed of these male lizards during the end of their reproductive seasons is dependent on their body temperature.
-A study published by esa journals confirmed that the maximum spring speed of these lizards is only reached when their body temperatures are between 35-38 degrees Celsius.
+The maximum sprinting speed of these lizards is achieved when the body temperature is between 35-38 degrees Celsius.

 Physiology

 When comparing populations within wind farms and in neighbouring control sites, no differences in oxidative stress are seen in the side-blotched lizard.
 In females oxidative stress also increases with the number of yolk follicles produced.

 Genetic determination of throat-color polymorphism

 Analysis of DNA nuclear microsatellites has provided genetic evidence for the rock-paper-scissors behavior pattern of male side-blotched lizard competition.
 In populations where all three morphs are present, shared paternity between yellow- and blue-throated individuals occurs at a rate significantly below random chance, while shared paternity between yellow- and orange-throated males occurs at a rate significantly above chance.
 In addition, blue-throated males often shared paternity with orange-throated males, despite having mostly yellow-throated neighbors.